adikarimadhav21/4883-SoftwareTools-Adhikari/Assignments/A05/README.md

 ## A05 - Binary Searh Tree using Graphviz
 ### Madhav Adhikari
 ### Description:
-We used a tool like the following: http://mcdemarco.net/tools/family-tree-generator/lineage.html to generate our own unique family tree and clean it by using random names and ages.Then I  will do followong steps to make family tree of this data ( Thanks to help from ChatCPT and [Family tree](https://medium.com/@ahsenparwez/building-a-family-tree-with-python-and-graphviz-e4afb8367316)
+We used a tool like the following: http://mcdemarco.net/tools/family-tree-generator/lineage.html to generate our own unique family tree and clean it by using random names and ages.Then I  will do followong steps to make family tree of this data
- I learned from there as well )

 - Read family_tree_data.csv  data using pandas which help to generate datframe of each row of csv
-- sort the data by generation; find the oldest patriarch or matriarch  and its on the top of data  frane
+- sort the data by generation and with that group sort by id; find the oldest patriarch or matriarch  and its on the top of data  frane
-- looping the data by generation and make the subgraph for spouse and subgraph for childs and connect them all togther
+- Iterating  the data for each person
+- Make subgraph for spouse with same rank level that left to right  and connect spouse by diamond shape and red edges
+- Add child node without same level that top bottom by default and conenct to respective parent
 - Shape of node according to gender: rectangular for Male and ellipse for female
 - Use HTML table tag to make table in the node to display information of person
-- Differnt color of node accrding of clan name
+- Differnt color of node accrding of clan name : Same color for same clan nodes
 - Generated the dot files
 - Preview dot file in dot language IDE then download the image of family tree

+ I also tried alternative way to solve this problem as learning purpose by refrencing [Family tree](https://medium.com/@ahsenparwez/building-a-family-tree-with-python-and-graphviz-e4afb8367316) and it aslo generated good graph.
+The below alternative files keep as it for learning purpose :)

 ### Files